codeunion/photo-gallery-cli/README.md

 ### [v1.1] Use ERB templates instead of strings

-Now that you have a solid MVP, let's **refactor** [TODO: add link/term to glossary] your code to use some more appropriate and flexible features of Ruby.
+Now that you have a solid MVP, let's [refactor](http://refactoring.com/) your code to use some more appropriate and flexible features of Ruby.

 In previous iterations, you built HTML by using Ruby's string interpolation (and/or concatenation) tools.
 This can get clunky and difficult when working with very long strings like full HTML pages.